 - Refer to sections three and four of the whitepaper for a more thorough look at how Nano works.

 What are the advantages of Nano?

 Because the protocol is incredibly lightweight and running a node costs next to nothing, Nano transactions are processed with no fees.
-One transaction fits within a single UDP packet, and transactions are handled independently, eliminating any block size issue.
+One transaction fits within a single UDP packet, and transactions are handled asynchronously, eliminating any block size issue.

 Instantaneous Transaction Speed

 Wallets pre-cache the anti-spam Proof of Work for the next transaction once a transaction is sent, making transactions instantaneous, as both sides have the proof of work ready to go.
 Once a transaction is seen by a node, a rapid confirmation process takes place among representatives resulting in finality within seconds.